griptape-ai/griptape-file-extras/README.md

-# Griptape Media Viewer Tool
+# Griptape Open File Tool

-A Griptape tool for viewing media files.
+A Griptape tool for opening files.

 For example, you can tell an agent to "show you the image at /path/to/image" and it will display it using your default image viewer.